 One of these is food.
-If you're near water, that may mean fishing.
+If you're near water, or know how to make your way to a water source, that can mean fishing.

 Of course, all water is not created equal.
 There's freshwater fishing and there's saltwater fishing.